 Lou Solverson (Patrick Wilson) The Lou of 1979 is a Gen-yoo-ine Good Guy, the kind of action-hero cop who runs toward gunfire.
 But he's also weighed down by worries about his cancer-stricken wife and the war that seems to have followed him from Vietnam back to his hometown of Luverne, Minnesota.

 In Season 1, Keith Carradine played the older Solverson.
 "When you look at Keith Carradine's performance, this is an older guy who's at peace with himself, and who has had the distance and the time from the events of his youth to go, 'All right, I understand what that all means now,'" says Hawley.
 "But there is an inherent quality that Patrick has that Keith also had in the role, which is that he's just a good guy.
 He's brave in a very unflashy way.
 And it's an archetype that the movie didn't have and we didn't have in our first year, which is a male protagonist who runs into danger."

-Hank, Lou's father-in-law, is another Good Man who finds himself struggling with the Vietnam War.
+Hank Larson (Ted Danson) Hank, Lou's father-in-law, is another Good Man who finds himself struggling with the Vietnam War.
 "There's a great camaraderie with him and Lou, where Lou doesn't have to say much," says Hawley.
 "He can just say recipe cards and 'lit the soufflé on fire' and Hank can say, 'Yeah, you don't have to tell me, I've been living with her my whole life.'"
 In true Minnesotan fashion, though, the two aren't exactly spilling their guts about their shared fear of losing Betsy.
 "That doesn't mean they're cold people," Hawley cautions.
 "They don't want to embarrass each other; there's a dignity to it."

 Peggy Blumquist (Kirsten Dunst)